Ayush0202/Codeshare-2.0/readme2.md

 ### Dashboard
 - [ ] Display all the codes of a particular user with Title, Date Created, Delete Functionality
 - [ ] Have access to go to setting on navbar
+- [ ] Delete Document, Update Document

+### New Document Creation
+- [x] Create a new document and then save it to database

+### Getting Document
+- [x] Getting document based on document id that can be used for sharing

+### Changing User Account Setting
+- [ ] Changing Name, Email or Password of a user and updating it in the database